payalazelaya/digital-portfolio/src/blog/2023-03-11-wireframes-geo-world.md

 ---
-title: Wireframes - Geo World
+title: Wireframes - Geo World Transportation Request
 author: Paola Ayala Zelaya
 description: Preview images of connected wireframes to a prototype of an transportation request app for a museum